rohgoyal/getting-started/bluemix/setup-rate-limiting/README.md

 When an application developer wants to use your APIs, they will subscribe to a plan that meets their usage needs.

-In this tutorial, you will do the following:
+In this tutorial, you will complete the following tasks:
 1. Add a new rate-limiting plan to an existing API product.
 2. See what happens when an application exceeds the allowed rate limits.